harshabing/Blockhain-Projects/Contest DAPP -Lottery/Readme.md

 ###   5)Steps:

-• Create a Folder called, lets say RatingDAPP.
-Create a index.html and main.css files in that.
+• Create a Folder called, lets say ContestDapp.
+Create a four files from the repository exhibition.html,organizer.html,owner.html and participants.html and add main.css for styling and main.js for menu page in that.

 • Node -v if this does not show the version install node package manager.

-• Open remix ide and copy paste the “rating.sol” contract into it.
+• Open remix ide and copy paste the “exhibition.sol” contract into it.
 Hit start to compile.
 Once it is complied without any errors you can go to run tab.

 • Now before we can deploy the contract lets open Ganache by clicking the ganache Icon.